MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03b-migrate-sql-server-workloads-azure-sql-database.md

     SELECT TABLE_SCHEMA, TABLE_NAME FROM INFORMATION_SCHEMA.TABLES WHERE TABLE_SCHEMA = 'SalesLT';
     ```

+## Enable SQL Server authentication and create a login

+Ensure SQL Server authentication is enabled on the source SQL Server and create a login that will be used by the migration service.

+1. In SSMS, connect to your source SQL Server instance.
+In **Object Explorer**, right-select the server name and select **Properties**.

+1. On the **Server Properties** page, select the **Security** page.
+Under **Server authentication**, select **SQL Server and Windows Authentication mode**, then select **OK**.

+1. Restart the SQL Server service for the change to take effect.
+You can restart it from **SQL Server Configuration Manager** or the **Services** console.

+1. After restarting the SQL Server service, reconnect to the source SQL Server in SSMS and run the following script to create a **sqladmin** login and grant it the required permissions:

+    ```sql
+    -- Create the sqladmin login
+    CREATE LOGIN sqladmin WITH PASSWORD = '<Your password>';

+    -- Grant sysadmin role to sqladmin
+    ALTER SERVER ROLE sysadmin ADD MEMBER sqladmin;
+    ```

+    > **Note:** Make note of this login and password.
+You'll need them later when configuring the source connection during the migration.

-## Perform an offline migration using Azure CLI (DMS)
+## Perform an offline migration using Azure DMS

 We're now ready to migrate the data.
-Follow these steps to perform an offline migration using Azure CLI and the Azure Database Migration Service.
+Follow these steps to perform an offline migration using the Azure Database Migration Service.

-### Log in to Azure and set your subscription

-1. Open a command prompt or PowerShell window and log in to Azure:

-    ```bash
-    az login
-    ```

-1. If you have multiple subscriptions, select the appropriate one:

-    ```bash
-    az account set --subscription "<Your subscription name or ID>"
-    ```

 ### Create an Azure Database Migration Service instance

+1. In the Azure portal, select the **Cloud Shell** icon in the top toolbar.
+Select **PowerShell** as the shell type.
+If prompted, select **No storage account required** and choose your subscription, then select **Apply**.

-1. Create an Azure Database Migration Service instance if you don't already have one.
+1. Create an Azure Database Migration Service instance.
 Replace the placeholder values with your own:

-    ```bash
+    ```powershell
-    az datamigration sql-service create \
+    az datamigration sql-service create `
-        --resource-group "<Your resource group>" \
+        --resource-group "<Your resource group>" `
-        --sql-migration-service-name "DMS-Migration-Service" \
+        --sql-migration-service-name "DMS-Migration-Service" `
         --location "<Your region>"
     ```

+    > **Note:** If prompted to install the **datamigration** extension, select **Y** to confirm.
+The command will continue after the extension is installed.

 1. Wait for the service to be created.
 You can verify the status by running:

-    ```bash
+    ```powershell
-    az datamigration sql-service show \
+    az datamigration sql-service show `
-        --resource-group "<Your resource group>" \
+        --resource-group "<Your resource group>" `
         --sql-migration-service-name "DMS-Migration-Service"
     ```

 ### Register the self-hosted Integration Runtime

+1. If you haven't already, download and install the [Microsoft Integration Runtime](https://aka.ms/sql-migration-shir-download) on the machine that has access to your source SQL Server instance.
+Make sure to download the latest version available.

-1. Retrieve the authentication keys for the DMS service:
+1. In the Cloud Shell, retrieve the authentication keys for the DMS service:

-    ```bash
+    ```powershell
-    az datamigration sql-service list-auth-key \
+    az datamigration sql-service list-auth-key `
-        --resource-group "<Your resource group>" \
+        --resource-group "<Your resource group>" `
         --sql-migration-service-name "DMS-Migration-Service"
     ```